 DigiBouquet Editorial Policy

-This page explains how DigiBouquet creates, reviews, updates, and corrects educational content.
-Our goal is simple: publish blog posts and bouquet resources that are accurate enough to trust and practical enough to use immediately.
+This page explains how DigiBouquet creates, reviews, updates, and corrects public content.
+The goal is simple: publish pages that are useful for real gifting decisions and visibly tied to the live product.

 Content mission